How do you spend less on food?

 When I go to the grocery store, I first hit the areas with food that is about to expire.
 The food item is usually marked between 25-50% off.

-Every perishable food section (produce, meat, bread, dairy and ready-made food) either has an expiring area (whether it’s a standalone cart or a designated spot with a label) or the expiring food is in its usual spot amongst the other food.
+Every perishable food section (produce, meat, bread, dairy and ready-made food) either has an expiring area (whether it’s a standalone cart or a designated spot with a label) or the expiring food is in its usual spot among the other food.

 Each grocery store is different.
 Some have more expiring food and some are better at managing inventory and have less.